2024 International Conference Agenda

 GENERAL SESSION

-LIFE WORKS HERE: UNLOCKING THE FUTURE OF NORTHWEST ARKANSAS
+LIFE WORKS HERE: UNLOCKING THE FUTURE OF NORTHWEST ARKANSAS (The Ledger - Sixth Floor)

 Explore the dynamic evolution of the NWA region with a focus on the area’s history and current projects and goals that are aimed at shaping its future.
 This presentation will address the challenges in uniting their communities and fostering workforce development while integrating the importance of local businesses and the university.